-The work was huge, but our efforts are rewarded with great results: over 500.000 views in a month and a half and 97.841 uniques visitors.
+The project was huge, but our efforts are rewarded with great results: over 500.000 views in a month and a half and 97.841 unique visitors.

 During July and November 2015, packing all the work, we could say that organizing the material and creating the inventory took around a month; designing all the pages and integrating them with the real content (and feedback included) took around two months; and one more month for editing and uploading all the content in the custom-made CMS (validation and testing included).